Explore other offices & services

 The study of art provides a rich and transformative arena to understand and develop creative potential, and for many Knox students, creative work in art is central to their intellectual and personal growth.
 The goal of the Studio Art curriculum is to develop and activate the material, visual, and intellectual skills that are the foundations of art-making.
+With parallel emphases on creative exploration and critical analysis, students learn to integrate theoretical knowledge and creative practice.
 Courses in drawing, painting, printmaking, design, ceramics, photography, and sculpture provide exposure to the methods, ideas, and visual languages of contemporary idioms and historical traditions of art-making.
-Through creative exploration and critical analysis, students expand and activate their knowledge.
-Visits to galleries and museums are part of every course, and allow students to deepen their understanding through first-hand analysis of significant works of art.
+Visits to galleries and museums allow students to deepen their understanding through first-hand analysis of significant works of art.

-Intermediate courses deepen creative investigation of the material and visual aspects of art-making, while also developing critical understandings that will help students access the ideas of historical, modern, and contemporary art.
+Intermediate courses further investigate the material and visual aspects of art-making, while also developing critical understandings that will help students access the ideas of historical, modern, and contemporary art.
 Through intermediate courses, students come to a preliminary sense of their creative direction, and acquire critical and visual tools for self-directed work in upper-level courses.
-Concurrently, Art History courses consider art within a variety of theoretical, social, political, and philosophical contexts.
+Art History courses consider art from a variety of theoretical, social, political, and philosophical contexts.
 Through Art History, critical theory, and an emphasis on discourse, students learn to think and communicate about art with clarity.
 Studio Art students frequently inform their work by drawing on their studies in other disciplines.

-The Art History program offers a comprehensive range of courses focusing on a variety of stylistic periods and cultures, which includes such multicultural offerings as Native Arts of the Americas.
+The Art History program offers a comprehensive range of courses focusing on a variety of stylistic periods and cultures.
 As a means of emphasizing art's interdisciplinary meaning and relevance, the Art History program offers multiple courses cross listed with Classics, American Studies, Latin American Studies and Film Studies.
 There is a strong emphasis on modern and contemporary art, along with courses on visual culture studies, art historical methodologies and critical theory.
 Art History majors typically begin their study with introductory survey courses and proceed through more advanced period surveys which examine art in relationship to its intellectual, cultural and social contexts.
 Art History courses also actively consider artistic practices in relation to issues of psychology, gender, sexuality and racial identity.
 The major's abilities in independent analysis and research are further developed in special topic seminars and a capstone course in Art History methodology.
 The Art History program culminates in a senior thesis project, which involves intensive research on a focused and original art historical topic that is formally presented in a senior symposium.
 Through this training, majors are not only skilled in analyzing and critiquing art historical scholarship, but are fully engaged in developing and presenting their own interpretive ideas.

 The Art History program is also dedicated to various mentoring structures for pre-professional development and preparation for applying to graduate programs.
 Through workshops and special guest lectures, Art History majors are advised on graduate school preparation and careers in art history.
 For students specifically interested in museum or gallery careers, the program offers training with exhibition projects on campus and also assists students with applying to curatorial internships both nationally and abroad.